athenageorgelas/-gitgeorgelas-/README.md

 Hi, I'm Athena Georgelas!
 I am a current student at Virginia Polytechnic and State University.
-I study applied discrete mathematics and a minor in business.
+I study applied discrete mathematics and I have a minor in business.

 As of right now, I use C++, MATLAB, Java.
 My next goal is to add Python to that list!